 Tweet2Share109PinBuffer2Share2113 Shares Print this Page Always a subject worth revisiting — this video from the Foundation for Biomedical Research reiterates the value and absolute necessity for the use of animal models in driving medical progress and improving both human and animal health.
-Tweet2Share109PinBuffer2Share2113 Shares Tweet2Share109PinBuffer2Share2113 Shares David Crotty @scholarlykitchn David Crotty is the Editorial Director, Journals Policy for Oxford University Press.
-He serves on the Board of Directors for the STM Association, the Society for Scholarly Publishing and CHOR, Inc. David received his PhD in Genetics from Columbia University and did developmental neuroscience research at Caltech before moving from the bench to publishing.
+Tweet2Share109PinBuffer2Share2113 Shares Tweet2Share109PinBuffer2Share2113 Shares David Crotty @davidacrotty David Crotty is a Senior Consultant at Clarke & Esposito, a boutique management consulting firm focused on strategic issues related to professional and academic publishing and information services.
+Previously, David was the Editorial Director, Journals Policy for Oxford University Press.
+He oversaw journal policy across OUP’s journals program, drove technological innovation, and served as an information officer.
+David acquired and managed a suite of research society-owned journals with OUP, and before that was the Executive Editor for Cold Spring Harbor Laboratory Press, where he created and edited new science books and journals, along with serving as a journal Editor-in-Chief.
+He has served on the Board of Directors for the STM Association, the Society for Scholarly Publishing and CHOR, Inc., as well as The AAP-PSP Executive Council.
+David received his PhD in Genetics from Columbia University and did developmental neuroscience research at Caltech before moving from the bench to publishing.
 View All Posts by David Crotty Discussion 1 Thought on "Why Animals Are Needed In Research" I really think equal time is warranted here given the scandals in scientific research and the many instances where animal tests have failed miserably to anticipate human conditions.
 And there are much newer animal free models available.
 By Wendy LochnerJul 22, 2016, 12:08 PM Comments are closed.